Australia Economic Outlook

 Australia Economic News

-The business confidence index produced by the National Australia Bank (NAB) climbed to 12 points in January, the highest reading since April 2017, from December’s revised 10 points (previously reported: +11 points).
+The business confidence index produced by the National Australia Bank (NAB) decreased to 6 points in June from 7 points in May.

-At its 6 February monetary policy meeting, the Reserve Bank of Australia (RBA) kept the cash rate at its all-time low of 1.50%, where it has been since August 2016.
+At its 3 July monetary policy meeting, the Reserve Bank of Australia (RBA) left the cash rate unchanged at its all-time low of 1.50%, where it has been since August 2016.